-- CCPs are intrinsically different from credit institutions and financial services companies and have a different rationale and risk profile.
-For this reason, the regulatory framework for resolution should not completely mirror the banking resolution approach.
-It should focus on the achievement of the particular aims entrusted to CCPs as risk mitigation financial market infrastructures for the contribution to financial stability.

-- Such contribution to financial stability, by means of reducing counterparty risk, is supported by the robust and resilient risk management requirements to which CCPs are subject under their regulatory regimes and under the CPMI-IOSCO Principles for Financial Market infrastructures.
-The risk management and default management frameworks, from a regulatory, legal and operational perspective, have been designed in a manner that permits CCPs to develop their activities with safety and robustness.
-This sound framework is supervised on an on-going basis, which makes even less plausible a resolution situation. - CCP's risk and default management procedures, broadly incorporated in the internal rules and regulations of the CCP, have their main pillars in sound risk management (duly regulated and supervised by authorities), the collateralisation of all risks and the eventual mutualization of losses to contain them within the CCP.
-The whole system represents a comprehensive incentives scheme for clearing members to participate in the recovery measures to be adopted by the CCP in a financial stress event, that in most circumstances should be enough to address the situation and to permit the on-going functioning of the CCP in a safe and sound manner.
+- CCPs are conceived as entities with a nature, purpose and risk profile essentially different from credit institutions and financial services companies.
+These essential differences between CCPs and financial services firms justify the application of a different regulatory framework for resolution which does not need to completely mirror the banking resolution approach but, instead, it does need to pursue the achievement of the particular aims entrusted to CCPs as risk mitigation financial market infrastructures for the contribution to financial stability. - Such contribution to financial stability, by means of reducing counterparty risk, is based on the robust and resilient risk management requirements to which CCPs are subject under their regulatory regimes and under the CPMI-IOSCO Principles for Financial Market infrastructures.
+The risk management and default management frameworks, from a regulatory, legal and operational perspective, have been designed in a manner that permits CCPs to develop their activities with safety and robustness. - CCP's risk and default management procedures, broadly incorporated in the internal rules and regulations of the CCP, have their main pillars in sound risk management (duly regulated and supervised by authorities), the collateralisation of all risks and the eventual mutualization of losses to contain them within the CCP.
+The whole system represents a comprehensive incentives scheme for clearing members to participate in the recovery measures to be adopted by the CCP in a financial stress event, that in most circumstances should be enough to address the situation and to permit the ongoing functioning of the CCP in a safe and sound manner.
 This pushes the probability of a lack of resources very far and permits to discard the need of public funding.
-For that reason, resolution authorities should not step in to adopt resolution measures and to use resolution tools but after all the recovery measures of the CCP are exhausted. - It is essential to consider the degree of criticality of the CCP in order to adapt the resolution treatment accordingly, in terms of adequacy and proportionality of the design and enforcement of the resolution regime: CCPs differ significantly in terms of the products they clear and their different sizes and risk volumes managed.
-The expectable self-containment of losses in a CCP and the very low probability of needing public funds could only pose certain doubts in the case of emergence of CCPs of such a big size that (in the unlikely event of a stress they can't handle) they reach a level of systemic risk unmanageable without a coordinated public intervention in resolution. - The general principle of loss absorption up to the limit of the equity should be respected, as, in most cases, CCPs are limited liability companies.
+For that reason, resolution authorities should not step in to adopt resolution measures and to use resolution tools but after all the recovery measures of the CCP are exhausted.

+- Given the wide variety of products cleared by CCP and their different sizes and risk volumes managed, the resolution authorities should weigh the degree of criticality of the CCP in order to adapt the resolution treatment accordingly, in terms of adequacy and proportionality of the resolution plan and of the application of the resolution tools.
+The expectable self-containment of losses in a CCP and the very low probability of needing public funds could only pose certain doubts in the case of emergence of CCPs of such a big size that (in the unlikely event of a stress they can't handle) they reach a level of systemic risk unmanageable without a coordinated public intervention in resolution. - Being the CCPs, in most cases, limited liability companies the general principle of loss absorption up to the limit of the equity should be respected.